-Tax Assessor/Collector: The information contained in this Official Statement relating to the historical breakdown of the Assessed Valuations, principal taxpayers, and certain other historical data concerning tax rates and tax collections has been provided by Tax Tech, Inc., and is included herein in reliance upon his authority as an expert in assessing and collecting taxes.
+Tax Assessor/Collector: The information contained in this Official Statement relating to the historical breakdown of the Assessed Valuations, principal taxpayers, and certain other historical data concerning tax rates and tax collections has been provided by Tax Tech, Inc., and is included herein in reliance upon her authority as an expert in assessing and collecting taxes.

-Auditor: The District's audited financial statements for the fiscal year ending November 30, 2017 have been prepared by McGrath & Co., PLLC.
-See "APPENDIX A" for a copy of the District's November 30, 2017 audited financial statements.
+Auditor: The District's financial statements for the fiscal year ending November 30, 2017 were audited by McGrath & Co., PLLC.
+See APPENDIX A for a copy of the District's audited financial statements for the fiscal year ended November 30, 2017.